People with disability

 Braille ballot papers can be:

-• delivered to a voting centre (during pre-poll or for election day) within the elector’s council area, where the papers will be completed in person.
+- delivered to an early voting centre (during pre-poll) or voting centre (on election day) within the elector's council area, where the elector will complete them in person.

 The elector will be asked to include the following information in their application:

-• indicate which voting centre the ballot papers should be delivered to (if the in-person option is chosen)
+- indicate which pre-poll or polling place the ballot papers should be delivered to (if the in-person option is chosen)

 Change to electoral legislation regarding 'unsound mind'